Planting near power lines

 Use our handy guide to find the right tree

 Hedges are not recommended directly under power lines.
-However, they are acceptable if they're the right species and if they're planted far enough away from power lines.
+However, they're acceptable if they're the right species and if they're planted far enough away from power lines.

 It's up to the homeowner to maintain hedges, and annual pruning is required to keep hedges healthy and vibrant.

-A BC Hydro property referral is required to determine the maximum allowable height of hedges.
-Email email@example.com or call 1 800 667 1517 for more information.
+A property referral is required to determine the maximum allowable height of hedges.
+Email firstname.lastname@example.org or call 1 800 667 1517 for more information.